How to Prequalify for a Home Loan as a First-Time Buyer | 2024

 Prequalification is an informative and low-pressure first step towards homeownership.
 It helps buyers understand their financial standing and what they might expect when they’re ready to pursue mortgage loan approval and sets the stage for a smoother home-buying process.

-How to increase your prequalified loan amount
+How to get prequalified for a home loan with a higher amount

 If you’re in the early stages of the home-buying process, prequalification can help you ballpark your budget.
 If you don’t prequalify for the loan amounts that you were hoping for, here are a few tips to afford more house.